Skip to main content

 APRA Explains - who we are

-As we mark 25 years of APRA, we wanted to highlight the vital work that we do in ensuring Australians' financial interests are protected and that the financial system remains stable, competitive and efficient.
-Learn more in the first in a new series of ‘APRA Explains’ videos.
+APRA plays a vital role in ensuring Australians' financial interests are protected and that the financial system remains stable, competitive and efficient.
+Learn more in this ‘APRA Explains’ video.

 Learn more about APRA